blessingodede/Boston-House-Data-Introduction-to-Machine-Learning-Udacity-Lab-Exercice/README.md

 ### Code

+Template code is provided in Regression_Metrics.ipynb notebook file and it is divided into ten (10) steps.

 - `Step 1`: Before we get too far, let's do a quick check of the models that you can use in this situation given that you are working on a regression problem.
 Use the dictionary and corresponding letters below to provide all the possible models you might choose to use.

 - `Step 2`: Now for each of the models you found in the previous question that can be used for regression problems, import them using skle